shogun-toolbox/shogun/doc/readme/ABOUT.md

 #### Shogun is a state-of-the-art

-* An Efficient implementation (from standard to cutting edge algorithms) and a modern software architecture in C++.
+* An efficient implementation (from standard to cutting edge algorithms) and a modern software architecture in C++.
 * Easy combination of multiple data representations, algorithm classes and general purpose tools for rapid prototyping of data pipelines.

 #### Shogun is open source